- Before you go: Let someone know where

 immediately remove it: Grasp the tick by its body and pull slowly but firmly

 until it releases its grip.
-Do not attempt to kill it first using a hot match
+Do not attempt to get it to "back out on its own"

-head, kerosene or any other such folk remedy.
+by using a hot match head, kerosene or any other such folk remedy.

 To avoid ticks, here are a few